antronerds/r2-training-courses/docs/x_omics_course_radboud.md

 In a pathway analysis, we evaluate in which molecular pathways or biological processes, the differentially expressed genes (or proteins or metabolites) function, and statistically evaluate whether there are many more genes (or proteins or metabolites) differentially expressed than would be expected by chance.
 This usually gives a stronger hint at the molecular pathways and biological processes that are altered than individual genes (or proteins or metabolites)

-Go through pages 93-100 (chapter 9) of the tutorial and answer the following questions while going through the tutorial. **Note: we will use the same dataset (Tumor neuroblastoma public – Versteeg - 88) as in the previous assignment and not the dataset that is used in the tutorial!**
+Go through pages 93-100 [Chapter 9: Pathway anaylsis](https://r2-tutorials.readthedocs.io/en/stable/Pathway_Finder.html) of the tutorial and answer the following questions while going through the tutorial. **Note: we will use the same dataset (Tumor neuroblastoma public – Versteeg - 88) as in the previous assignment and not the dataset that is used in the tutorial!**

 18. What is the KEGG pathways most associated with survival?
 Does the direction of change of genes in this pathway make sense? *– The DNA replication pathway, these genes are upregulated in the non-survivors, and are associated with a more proliferative phenotype.*